Empyrean Releases Full Agenda for EVOLVE\23

 Benefits are the Second Leading Driver Pushing Your Employees to Seek New Employment

-According to the same PwC study, those employees looking for new roles cited better benefits as the second leading driver for seeking a new position, ahead of desires for increased flexibility or career advancements.
+Data collected in a PwC study also supports this trend, demonstrating that employees looking for new roles cited better benefits as the second leading driver for seeking a new position, ahead of desires for increased flexibility or career advancements.
 Fifty-seven percent of employees say they are at least somewhat likely to accept a position with slightly lower pay in exchange for a more robust benefits package.

 HR Teams Must Work Together to Attract and Retain Talent